August 18, 2017

 It just takes some setting up to start the ball rolling.
 We need to make smart decisions about what we buy, how we spend and where we live.

 Building wealth is a bit like building a house.
-As a result, you need strong foundations to start with, or the house won’t be stable and strong enough to survive the test of time.
+You need strong foundations to start with, or the house won’t be stable and strong enough to survive the test of time.

 Effectively, it’s the stuff you can’t see that’s important, in building a house… and building wealth!

-Interestingly the rich people of today, buy similar things to the rich people of the olden days.
-Houses, cars, jewellery, expensive trips, the latest gadgets and other trappings of wealth.
+The rich people of today, buy similar things to the rich people of the olden days.
+Big houses, cars, jewellery, luxurious travel, and other trappings of wealth.

-And if we go back 50+ years, people largely bought everything with cash.
-Therefore, it was pretty obvious who really had money and who didn’t.
+But there’s a key difference.
+If we go back a few generations – say 70 years – people largely bought everything with cash.
+So it was pretty obvious who really had money and who didn’t.

-The olden day wealthy people driving around with their showy wheels, fancy suit and (less blingy) jewellery, actually had bought those possessions with real cash.
+The olden day wealthy people with their showy wheels, fancy suit and (less blingy) jewellery, actually had bought those possessions with real cash.

 As a result, a wealthy person was easily recognised.
 It was simply obvious they had money, and they were respected for their level of achievement and success.